feiryrej/PUPink/README.md

 Optional: Pin the extension for easy access.
 Enjoy!

+## Privacy Assurance

+Your privacy is my top priority.
+PUPink is designed solely as a theme extension, and no personal data will be collected or stored.
+We do not copy, steal, or share any information from your browsing activities.
+You can use this extension with confidence, knowing that your data remains safe and secure.

 ## License

 Distributed under the [MIT](https://choosealicense.com/licenses/mit/) License.
 See [LICENSE](LICENSE) for more information.